Once you have started your project there are many different ways you can share your project’s news, updates and successes

-- on your website - you can download our emblem and upload it to your website with the promotional ideas above;
+- on your website - download our emblem and upload it to your website with the promotional ideas above;

-- on your social media - you can tag us @erasmusplusuk on Twitter when sharing information about your project and use our hashtags #epluspeople and #ErasmusPlusUK;
+- on your social media - tag us @erasmusplusuk on Twitter when sharing information about your project and use our hashtags #epluspeople and #ErasmusPlusUK;

-- in the media - getting the media to talk about your project helps to share what you are doing with a larger audience, look at our Press Pack for more information;
+- in the media - share what you are doing with a larger audience, look at our Press Pack for more information.

 We have produced a press pack to help you promote your project outside your organisation.
 You can download the full Press Pack (549 KB) containing a press release template, a photo consent form, and a factsheet with tips and information to help you reach the right audience.

-We have put together some expert advice, hints and tips on how organisations can showcase inspirational achievements and encourage participants to share their experiences using the latest media platforms.
+We have put together some expert advice, hints and tips on how organisations can showcase inspirational achievements and encourage participants to share their experiences using online platforms.

 You can download the Digital Toolkit (1.3 MB) which contains information on finding your audience, choosing the right platform and creating engaging content, as well as an introduction by digital media expert Jennifer Jones.